 Not at all, nothing is going to change for you at all.
 You will still need your passport and apply for a visa as usual, unless you come from a country that has arranged an agreement with the UK.
 Best is to check here, if you’re not sure, or you can also contact us!

 Until the end of 2020, nothing will change.
-After that, there might be some changes.
+After that, there will be some changes.
 But don’t worry, we will update our website as soon as there is something set in stone.

 Travelling with your ID card will be legal until the end of 2020 for sure.

 The EHIC card only offers limited medical cover – which is why private travel insurance is essential.
-When the UK leaves the European Union, the EHIC card may not be valid completely, depending on what agreements the UK makes with individual countries.
+Now that the UK left the European Union, the EHIC card may not be valid completely, depending on what agreements the UK makes with individual countries.
 This is currently being negotiated.